Sargundeep/Medico/README.md

 [![Downloads](https://pepy.tech/badge/invoice)](https://poppler.freedesktop.org/)
  -->
 A ML based project which involves prediction of Lung Cancer based on various factors.Here, the ML model is generated using RandomForestClassifier.
-The Tech Stak used in this project is :
+The Tech Stack used in this project is :
 - Python
 - Flask
 - Machine Learning